Towards Digital Enterprise

 Why are models a better way to describe systems?

 Simply because models make systems and their behavior easier to understand and simulate.
 Beginning with understanding what a product or part is like.
 State-of-the-art engineering applications with virtual reality support allow for life-like experience of seeing parts and assemblies.
 Making it far easier to understand what they are like and what it is like to interact with them, than interpreting 2D views.

-Interconnected, and computer interpretable models, which together can represent all aspects of real-world systems with the desired level of accuracy further improve the capability to understand how a given system will behave under different circumstances.
+Interconnected computer interpretable models, which together represent all aspects of real-world systems with the desired level of accuracy further improve the capability to understand how a given system behaves under different circumstances.
 Combining behavior models with 3D models allows for comprehensive and realistic MIL/SIL/HIL simulation of all aspects of a system.
 By throwing in design exploration tools, companies can further enhance their capability to find optimal solutions within given constraints.
 In the best case without having to build a single prototype for the analysis.